zjx14250/Behind-floating-breakwaters-waves-prediction/Readme.md

 # E2E-FANet: A Highly Generalizable Framework for Waves prediction Behind Floating Breakwaters via Exogenous-to-Endogenous Variable Attention

-### This project is qualified for participation in the "National Pioneer Cup on Intelligent Computing – Shandong University of Science and Technology Selection
+### This project is qualified for participation in the "National Pioneer Cup on Intelligent Computing – Shandong University of Science and Technology Selection"

 ## Introduction